Tours & Cruises in Carolina Beach, NC

 Discover a different side of Carolina Beach with the help of self-guided or guided tours and cruises.
 Explore filming locations from hit television series and movies or go on a history and food tour conducted by island experts.
 From tours of a state park led by experienced rangers to wildlife-spotting water excursions and more, you’re bound to learn something new and have fun doing it.

 Carolina Beach State Park

 Home to 13 different habitats amongst its 761 acres, Carolina Beach State Park is one of Carolina Beach’s most popular attractions.
 From miles of hiking trails to one of the world’s most unique carnivorous plants – the Venus flytrap – to a marina and more, there’s a lot to explore.
 Lucky for visitors, the park offers a variety of learning opportunities for all ages.
 Typically led by park rangers, these programs give the public a different perspective and closer look at what makes the park so naturally wonderful.
 Turtle Talks, hosted by volunteers from the Pleasure Island Sea Turtle Project, take place every Wednesday night during the summer.
-Carnivorous plant hikes are held on Saturdays and Sundays, spring through fall.
+Carnivorous plant hikes are held on Saturdays, spring through fall.
 The Visitor’s Center is also a good resource for a map of the park’s hiking trails and a plant and animal checklist, along with educational exhibits.